black-signature/frontend-home-task/README.md

 * More error handling can be added when there is no data provided by the FX API
 * More unit test cases can be added for better code quality purposes.
 * Have used https://exchangeratesapi.io/ for fetching FX rates, not sure about the reliability.
 Its free and no registration needed.
 Seems alright.
+* Better ways to show errors or messages.
+Currently I have added the errors and messages as console.logs() for the sake of this demo.
+Kindly bear with me.